LizHenshaw100/ToDo-Startup/startup/README.md

 With the react section, I added .jsx files for my footer and header, for my friends_list page, for my about page, for my list page, and for my login page.
 React was difficult to work with because it wanted the file names to be capitalized.
 I had to debug many errors due to this feature.

+## React PArt 2

+For react part 2 I added the list functionality so that I can add and cross off things.
+I also downloaded something from a library that allowed me to add the confetti.
+I also fixed some file organization and uploaded it all to GitHub.